 Individuals with self-employment income must file an income tax return if they have net income from self-employment of $400 or more.
 In addition, you must report any self-employment income you make during the year on your taxes even if you hold down a normal job.

 For example, if you work as an employee year-round but you take on small contract jobs on the side to make extra cash, that money must be reported as self-employment income when you file your tax return even if you do not make enough extra cash to warrant paying estimated taxes.
 It is a common misconception that you do not have to file or report income if it’s “cash” or if it’s from a side hustle.
-Not reporting it could lead to more trouble than it is worth, and the IRS will add penalties and interest on top of
+Not reporting it could lead to more trouble than it is worth, and the IRS will add penalties and interest on top of the taxes owed.

 OWE BACK TAXES?